 - Almond butter or peanut butter for a creamy peanut butter banana oatmeal smoothie, so yummy 😋.

 - Substitute half the banana for 1/2 a cup of mixed berries for a berry banana oat smoothie.

-- Greek yogurt, substitute half a cup of milk for half a cup of yogurt for added protein.
+- Add Greek yogurt for added protein.
+Instead of a full cup of milk, use half a cup of milk and half a cup of yogurt.

 - You can also experiment with different types of plant milk, such as coconut milk or soy milk.